octeth/octeth-api-docs/api-reference/suppression-lists.md

 **Error Response:**

-The error response will be triggered if there are issues with the provided parameters.
-However, specific error codes are not defined in the provided PHP code.
+- No specific error codes defined in the provided code.

 **Example Success Response:**